Honus Craig

 John Livingston "Honus" Craig (November 30, 1881 – April 18, 1942) was an American college football player and coach.

 Early years

 John Livingston Craig was born on November 30, 1881, in Culleoka, Tennessee, to Thompson Sloan Craig and Ella Cline.

 Playing career

 Vanderbilt

 Craig was a prominent halfback for Dan McGugin's Vanderbilt Commodores football teams which won four SIAA titles.
 He was also selected All-Southern four times.
 McGugin once called him the South's greatest athlete and Vanderbilt's greatest halfback.
 One report says "When Craig was confronted with the above formidable title yesterday by a reporter whose business it is to know such things, he blushed like a girl and tried to show why Dan McGugin's judgment is not always to be trusted."
 In Craig's opinion, Bob Blake was the South's greatest player.
 Craig stood 5 feet 9 inches and weighed 165 pounds.
 He was nominated though not selected for an Associated Press All-Time Southeast 1920-1969 era team.
+In 1915, John Heisman selected Craig for his list of the 30 greatest Southern football players.